yairgd/yairgd.github.io/content/post/eclipse_for_embedded.md

 menu : "no-main"
 ---

 CMake is a powerful tool to manage c/c++ projects, and I prefer to use it in on my embedded projects also.
+Usually, the MCU has some communication with other processors (usually PC), and CMake also allows easy integration between both projects: MCU and HOST.
+For example, a shared source code that can recompile in both processors when any change occurs in these shared files.

-Usually, I  work in a Linux environment in the terminal where everything is installed properly in its place, and things work great.
+Usually, I  work in a Linux environment in the terminal where everything is installed correctly in its place, and things work great.
 Still, when I had to switch it to eclipse on windows environment, that was a challenging task.
 Hence, I describe here the stages that I had to do to import a CMake project from Linux to eclipse that run on windows.
 The first stage is to install the following software on windows.

 * [arm tool chain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads)
 * [gnu make tool](http://gnuwin32.sourceforge.net/packages/make.htm) - used by cmake and eclipse